The 3 Reasons an SEO Project Fails and How to Turn It Around

 Example: A national auto service chain we consulted for had a site speed issue, but their IT department didn’t think it was a priority.
-IT’s lack of cooperation was hindering the project.
+It’s lack of cooperation was hindering the project.
 We finally included their IT team in a conference call, where we demonstrated how much faster competitor sites were compared to their own.
-Soon after, our speed recommendations were implemented and that project roadblock was cleared.
+Soon after, our speed recommendations were implemented, and that project roadblock was cleared.

 Solutions for Unrealistic Expectations

 First, make SEO a company-wide topic and priority.
 This will probably require training staff to understand both what SEO is and why it’s important.
 When more people in your organization buy into the goals of SEO, they’ll help make it work.

 Second, track progress as a KPI.
 To help make SEO a priority for the website team, implementing an SEO change should be considered a KPI.